top of page

 Directions

 Heat a wok or large frying pan over medium heat.
-Add 1 Tablespoon of oil and stir-fry peanuts until toasted and set aside.
+Add 1 Tablespoon of oil and stir-fry the peanuts until toasted and set aside.

 Taste and adjust seasonings as needed.
-Add in black pepper, bean sprouts, green onions, cooked shrimp/chicken and toss together for a few minutes
+Add in black pepper, bean sprouts, green onions, cooked shrimp/chicken and toss together for a few minutes.

 .